 3. My twin boys are soooo identical that they won second place in the Most Identical contest at the International Twin Festival.
 You should definitely check out the International Twin Festival sometime.
 Best people watching around.

 4. I also have a daughter.
 Despite having won no medals, she's more of a diva than both boys combined.
-I completely applaud this.
-Until she's a teenager and then I am in So.
-Much.
-Trouble.
+I completely applaud and encourage this.

 6. Many, many, MANY years ago (when the longest thing I'd written was a grocery list) a psychic told me I would write a book with a purple cover and live in a big white house by the water.
 Imagine my surprise when I first laid eyes on the cover Simon & Schuster designed for AT YOUR SERVICE.
 Beach house, here I come!

-If you happen to be here on official business, first, let me assure you that I do not make a habit of sleeping in ATM booths.
-Second, here is my "formal" bio:
+If you happen to be here on official business, please let me assure you I do not make a habit of sleeping in ATM booths or Oprah's hotel rooms.
+Here is my "formal" bio:

 Jen Malone is the author of over a dozen middle grade and young adult titles including The Arrival of Someday (HarperCollins), The Sleepover (Simon & Schuster), Wanderlost (HarperCollins), and Follow Your Art (Dreamworks Animation/Penguin Random House).
 Jen once spent a year traveling the world solo, met her husband on the highway (literally), and went into labor with her identical twins while on a rock star's tour bus.
-These days she saves the drama for her books.
+These days she saves the drama for her books and those she acquires as an editor with Inkubator Books.
 You can learn more about Jen and her books at www.jenmalonewrites.com.
 Find her on Twitter and Instagram @jenmalonewrites.